railsadminteam/rails_admin/docs/paperclip.md

 Automatically detected.

-One thing you may need is to add a delete method in your model.
+Considering a `has_attached_file :asset` declaration, all :asset_file_name, :asset_content_type.. columns will be hidden.
+A file upload field named :asset will be added.

-`Paperclip` does not include it, you'll need to add it manually.
+One thing you may need is a delete method in your model.
-`RailsAdmin` will detect it and add a checkbox.
+Paperclip does not include it, you'll need to add it manually.

-`article.rb`
+RailsAdmin will detect it and add a checkbox.

 ```ruby
 class Article < ActiveRecord::Base